davidjt7/davidjt7/README.md

 ### I'm David Thomas
 - A Software Engineer working in Experion Technologies.
 - I build MERN stack web apps.
-- I'm currently looking for opportunities to learn and contribute.
+- I'm always looking for opportunities to learn and contribute.